fritzlabs/swift-framework/README.md

 Fritz Swift SDK
 ===============

-The Fritz SDK is used to provide insights into your use of CoreML models.
+The Fritz SDK is used to provide insights into your use of iOS Core ML models.
 Fritz provides seamless over-the-air updates to your models as well as analytics in how well your models are performing on your end-users devices.

 ## Installation